jeff1evesque/machine-learning/doc/programmatic_interface/model/model_generate.rst

 The following properties define the above ``data`` attribute:

+- ``collection``: collection of dataset documents, used to generate a model

 - ``session_type``: corresponds to one of the following session types:

   - ``data_new``